entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles *et al*.
 (2013); Keating & Donoghue (2016), Character 78; Brazeau *et al*.
 (2023), Character 7; Lu *et al*. (in review), Character 697; Zhu Y. *et al*. (in review), Character 697.

 > - This character was modified from a compound character “three-layered exoskeleton consisting of a basal lamella, middle spongy (or cancellar) layer and a superficial (often ornamented) layer: absent = 0, present = 1” from Donoghue *et al*.
-(2000), Character 71 that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer, and the presence/absence of a basal lamella by Keating & Donoghue (2016).
+(2000), Character 71 that was split into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer, and the presence/absence of a basal lamella by Keating & Donoghue (2016).

 > - Brazeau *et al*.
 (2023) used 'polybranchiaspid sp. historical samples' in their data set. *Polybranchiaspis liaojiaoshanensis* and *Hanyangaspis guodingshanensis* have the same histological structures as polybranchiaspid sp. historical samples, and are coded accordingly.